chvolkmann/code-connect/README.md

 Say, you have just SSH'd into a remote server using your favorite terminal and would like to open a webserver config file in your local VS Code instance.
 So you type `code nginx.conf`, which doesn't work in this terminal.
 If you try to run `code nginx.conf` in the integrated terminal however, VS Code opens it the file just fine.

-The aim of this project is to make the `code` cli available to _any_ terminal, not only to only VS Code's integrated terminal.
+The aim of this project is to make the `code` cli available to _any_ terminal, not only to VS Code's integrated terminal.

 ## Installation